Care for Lung Muscles

 The lungs of people with Duchenne are not directly affected by the disease.
 However, the muscles responsible for helping you breathe, including the diaphragm, can be greatly affected.
 The diaphragm sits below the lungs and is the muscle responsible for this crucial movement of air.
 These muscles gradually weaken over time and cause shallow breathing (hypoventilation) and weaken your cough.
 This can put people with Duchenne at risk for developing illnesses and infections of the lungs more easily.

 A pulmonologist (breathing doctor) is a vital member of your neuromuscular care team and it is important to see yours at least once a year.
 Your pulmonologist will monitor your breathing and coughing strength closely to detect any problems that may arise.
 They will also order testing to closely examine your breathing and/or coughing strength, as well how you breathe when you are asleep.
 However, it is important to notify them of any symptoms you are having at home that may indicate you are having difficulty breathing (see below).

 Pulmonary Function Testing

-All people with Duchenne should have regular pulmonary function testing starting at the time of diagnosis.
+All people with Duchenne should have regular pulmonary function testing starting at the time of diagnosis or by ages 5-6.
 This test uses a mouthpiece connected to equipment that measures your breathing.
 To learn more about this test and what your pulmonologist is looking for, please visit this page about pulmonary function testing.

 In general, you breathe more shallow at night than you do while awake.
 In Duchenne, this can be harmful because you may already have weakened breathing muscles to begin with.
 If your pulmonologist suspects you may be breathing too shallowly at night (nocturnal hypoventilation) or you may have sleep apnea, they may order a sleep study.
 To learn more about this test and what your pulmonologist is looking for, please visit this page about sleep studies.